Kiyoshi999/SScript-new/README.md

 ------------

-`haxelib git SScript https://github.com/TheWorldMachinima/SScript.git`
+`haxelib git SScript https://github.com/TheWorldMachinima/SScript.git` (That repo doesn't even exist anymore, so uh, Have fun?)
 Enter this command in command prompt to get the latest git release from Github.
 Git releases have the latest features but they are unstable and can cause problems.